top of page

 • The size of the print, including the mount board is 50cm x 40cm.
 This is the only size for both internal and external competitions.
 It meets the requirements of the L&CPU and the PAGB.

-• The printed labels should be placed on the back of the print near the top right hand corner.
+• The printed labels should be attached to the back of the print in the top right-hand corner.
 There should be no identifying marks on the front of the print.

 • PDIs should be 1600px wide x 1200px high.
-If an image is smaller than this it should be placed on a black canvas which matches these dimensions.
+If an image is smaller than this, it should be placed on a black canvas which meets these dimensions.

 • They should be saved as JPEGs with a maximum file size of 1MB.